 You can let the whey drain out for up to 12 hours.
 Then you have some delightful cream cheese you can package into smaller containers.
-You might like to stir in some herbs, or even some jam for a nice treat for breakfast.
+You might like to stir in some herbs or even some jam for a nice treat for breakfast.

-I was really amazed how easy it was to make homemade cream cheese.
+I was really amazed at how easy it was to make homemade cream cheese.
 This would be a fantastic project for kids, there is very little measuring.
-I have not tried making this recipe with milk, skim milk, or anything else, so I can’t speak to if that would work for those types of milk products.
+I have not tried making this recipe with milk, skim milk or anything else, so I can’t speak to if that would work for those types of milk products.
 What I really liked was I got to make a wonderful organic cream cheese that tastes rich and tangy.

 Can I make cheese with yogurt or buttermilk?

 Yes.
 Yes, you can.
 Here is why I don’t entirely recommend it for the novice.
 Actually, you can try to make it with the ambient bacteria in the air, it could turn out, most likely it will fail.
 This is how it was originally discovered thousands of years ago.
 Over time our ancestors realized you could reproduce it by using whey as a starter and they would get more dependable results.

 I personally think if you are trying this for the first time you should spring a couple of bucks for culture and get dependable results.
 I looked up the bacteria that are in both mesophilic culture and buttermilk.
 They are as follows.